dskram85/d7vk/README.md

 ### What should I do if a game doesn't work (properly) with D7VK?

-I'll try to get as much game coverage as possible in D7VK, of course, but if something just doesn't work, simply use WineD3D - it's awesome and has the benefit of implementing *everything* there ever is to worry about in ddraw and GDI, so it's far, far less prone to cursed interop madness.
+I'll try to get as much game coverage as possible in D7VK, of course, but if something just doesn't work, simply use WineD3D - it's awesome and has the benefit of implementing *everything* there ever is to worry about in DDraw and GDI, so it's far, far less prone to cursed interop madness.
 Reports of issues and bugs are very welcome, as they ensure proper tracking and awareness, so please do report any problems you encounter if you have the time.

 ### Is D7VK really needed?